 If your potential spouse is hesitant to follow this guide and methodology then perhaps they’re not sincere about you or marriage.
 Should you come up with a question of your own that I have not covered, ask it and let me know too so I can add it to this guide.
 Marriage is a life commitment and having a sudden crush is not good enough to sustain it; A marriage must go deeper than that.

 How the marriage guide came into being

-Having researched on almost everything that has lead to the failure of millions of marriages from marriage counselors, family support organisations, therapists and researchers.
+Having researched almost everything that has lead to the failure of millions of marriages from marriage counselors, family support organizations, therapists and researchers.
 I have for every scenario formed a question and topic to talk about.
-To discuss tough subject matters so they don’t later popup and surprise you.
+To discuss tough subject matters so they don’t later pop up and surprise you.

 What I want to avoid happening

-With this whole process I want you to avoid building faulty foundations.
-Most relationships you might know of have started with dating first.
-But dating is a flawed concept which is built upon lies and pretence.
+With this whole process, I want you to avoid building faulty foundations.
+Most relationships you might know have started with dating first.
+But dating is a flawed concept that is built upon lies and pretense.
 You lie to yourself and you lie about yourself.

 Advice before attending a Marriage Meeting.

 When asking the questions: I cannot dictate to you what answer is correct and what is incorrect.
 Judge each answer against your own principles, lifestyle, ethics, beliefs system and above everything your intuition.